NYUMaLab/mturk/README.md

 - Both experiments were designed by using Javascript, HTML, and CSS.
 - In the actual mturk experiments, more trials were used.

-## Experiment 1: Change localization to test one's irrelevant color
+## Experiment 1: Change localization to test one's irrelevant color memory
 ### Main file: de_ori_example.html
 - At the top of the html document, you can find related Javascript files.